lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 # Graph Neural Networks for Drug Discovery in Alzheimer's Disease

-Graph neural networks are an exciting new class of neural networks that are proving very effective in processing relational data, such as molecules.
+Graph neural networks are an exciting new class of neural networks that are proving very effective in processing relational data i.e. graphs.
 In this project I developed several graph neural networks to classify molecules as drugs in the BACE dataset, which is very useful in the drug discovery process, particularly in hit identification.
 I achieved results as high as those in the literature with an average AUC score of 0.881 for my top model, GINE, compared to 0.884 for MolXPT, from paperswithcode [14].
 I identified which architectures were more effective for these data and wrote clean, documented, modularised reusable code which I could employ in further work.

 ## Project Objectives